-Hackers are a close knit of coders who fly under the radar.
+Hackers are a close-knit of coders who fly under the radar.
 They are going to hack a website simply because they can.
-A method used to penetrate a websites’ defenses are SQL injections via a website contact form, whereby they can upload common default (home page) files such as default and index in combination with a long list of standard Windows file extensions (htm, html, asp, aspx and cfm).
+A method used to penetrate a websites’ defenses is SQL injections via a website contact form.
+They can upload common default (home page) files such as default and index combined with a long list of standard Windows file extensions HTML, ASP, ASPX, and CFM.

 These types of hacks are quickly remedied by a reputable hosting provider who will clean out these malicious files and set your home or default document file to exclude all other files except the real or actual homepage.

 There are hot spots and unrest all over the globe and at home in the United States.
-Nothing inflames the passions of individuals and groups like ‘politics’.
+Nothing inflames individuals’ and groups’ passions like ‘politics.’
 A person or group will look to take down a website’s homepage or the entire website and replace it with their own political message.
 As previously mentioned, these types of attacks are SQL injections.

 If you suspect that you have been hacked, purchase a strong Anti-virus.
 I cannot recommend one product over another, but we use Avast Premier and Super Anti Spyware on our office computers.

-Person’s might receive a domain renewal notice by mail or online warning them that their domain name is going to expire.
-Persons unwary of this scam will unwittingly transfer their domain name to another company who will take control of your domain name, then lock the domain, leaving you no recourse.
-See: Protecting Your Domain name
+Person’s might receive a domain renewal notice by mail or online, warning them that their domain name will expire.
+Persons unwary of this scam will unwittingly transfer their domain name to another company.
+Then locking the domain, leaving you no recourse.
+See: Protecting Your Domain name.

 If you unwittingly fall prey to this scam, contact your original domain registrar and have them lock your domain immediately.

 Other scams include the person’s representing themselves as a Microsoft representative.
 They inform you that they have detected a virus on your computer.
 Unwary persons will give them access via an emailed link.
 Once you click this link, they will take control of your computer.
 Next, they deposit a Trojan file so they may return at any time to take control of your machine.